Asuka (wrestler): Grand Slam Champion (2020–2023)

 In January 2023, after a brief hiatus, Asuka returned and participated in the 2023 Women's Royal Rumble match with a new look, more reminiscent of her Kana character.
 She finished in third place, being eliminated by eventual winner Rhea Ripley.
 At Elimination Chamber the following month, Asuka defeated Carmella, Liv Morgan, Natalya, Nikki Cross, and Raquel Rodriguez in an Elimination Chamber match to earn a Raw Women's Championship match against Bianca Belair at WrestleMania 39.
-This also made her the first and only woman to win the Royal Rumble, Money in the Bank, and Elimination Chamber matches and one of 4 people in general.
+This also made her the first woman to win the Royal Rumble, Money in the Bank, and Elimination Chamber matches and one of five people in general.
+Asuka failed to win the title from Belair on Night 2 of WrestleMania 39.